 This means it will be some time before audiences of any significant scale will be watching UHDTV content in their living rooms.

-“And with FIFA abandoning its support of 3DTV for Brazil 2014 – in light of the format’s dramatic failure to capture the public’s imagination – the less-glamorous HDTV will be the preferred format of many World Cup viewers, with up to 260 million homes watching matches in high-definition.”Read More:
+“And with FIFA abandoning its support of 3DTV for Brazil 2014 – in light of the format’s dramatic failure to capture the public’s imagination – the less-glamorous HDTV will be the preferred format of many World Cup viewers, with up to 260 million homes watching matches in high-definition.”Read more: Vodafone tackles FIFA World Cup with $5 roaming in Brazil Read More:

 - Imperva security stats confirm even hackers love a World Cup thriller